2016 Mong Kok civil unrest: Journalists

 The Hong Kong News Executives' Association, the Hong Kong Press Photographers Association, and the Hong Kong Journalists Association (HKJA) all released statements condemning the acts of violence and verbal assaults against reporters, as well as the prevention of reporters from reporting.
 The Hong Kong News Executives' Association stated that these actions were a serious impediment to the freedom of the press, destroyed the rule of law in Hong Kong, and deprived the public of their right to know.

 Social media

-Hong Kong social media users took to Twitter using the hashtag #fishballrevolution, in reference to a popular street food.
+Hong Kong social media users took to Twitter using the hashtag #fishballrevolution, in reference to the popular street food commonly sold by hawkers.
 Some highlighted the fact that the protest was about the problems faced by street food hawkers, while the other suggested that violent factions had hijacked the protest for their own ends.

 Google Trends showed a sharp uptick in interest over fishball in the light of the unrest, with searches for "fishball" jumping 34 per cent and "fish ball" 26 per cent, mainly from Singapore and the Philippines.